robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 sys.stdout.write(full_resp_body_bytes)
 ```

 This script outputs to `stdout` a hard-coded, pre-generated DNS response that I copied and pasted from Wireshark.
 This hard-coded response tells the requester (your smartphone) that `robertheaton.com` resolves to the IP address `104.18.32.191`.
-To make sure that the requester can match our response to its original request, the script reads the first 2 bytes of the request (which signify the DNS request ID), and prepends them to the main response body.
-The is necessary because UDP is a connectionless protocol, and does not provide your smartphone with any built-in way to find out which DNS response corresponds to which request.
+To ensure that the requester can match our response to its original request, the script reads the first 2 bytes of the request (which signify the DNS request ID), and prepends them to the main response body.
+The is necessary because UDP is a connectionless protocol, and does not provide your smartphone with any built-in way to match up DNS responses with requests.

 You should verify that the DNS response hex string really is doing what I claim it is.
 It could easily be telling your smartphone that `apple.com` resolves to a suspicious server located in Russia and owned by a Bahamian shell company (nb.
 I promise that it is not) (nnb. if it actually is then I have been compromised, please send help).
-You can confirm that the response looks innocuous by running in a terminal`.
-Even better, copy the hex code of one of your own DNS requests from Wireshark and use that in the script instead.
+You can confirm that the response is innocuous by running the following command in a terminal:

 ```
 python -c "print bytearray.fromhex('$COPY_THE_HEX_STRING_HERE')"
 ```

+Even better, copy the hex code of one of your own DNS requests from Wireshark and use that in the script instead.

 You should also check that you trust the rest of the script.
 If you run `ncat` as `root` using `sudo`, then this Python script will run as `root` too, with all the associated privileges.
 Don't be unduly concerned though - I promise that it's all completely benign and legit.

-To send a DNS response back to your phone, run:
+To use the script to send a DNS response back to your phone, make sure that your smartphone's DNS server is still set to be your laptop and run:

 ```
 sudo ncat -nluvvv --keep-open --exec "/usr/bin/python /PATH/TO/THE/SCRIPT.py" 53
 ```

-Make sure your smartphone's DNS server is still set to be your laptop, as above.
-Visit a website *other than* `robertheaton.com` (or the hostname in the response that you copied from Wireshark) on your smartphone - you should find that it still does not work.
+Now visit a website *other than* `robertheaton.com` (or the hostname in the response that you copied from Wireshark) on your smartphone - you should find that it still does not work.
 This is because your smartphone asked your laptop a question like "what is the IP address of facebook.com?", and your laptop sent back the non sequitur response "robertheaton.com is at IP address 104.18.32.191".
 Since the request and response hostnames don't match up, your smartphone ignores the response altogether.

-The sole hostname that our crude DNS server *will* work for is none other than the most important website on the internet, robertheaton.com.
-Visit robertheaton.com on your smartphone and you should see it load as normal, in all its striking yet understated glory.
+The sole hostname that our crude DNS server *will* work for is none other than the most important website on the internet, `robertheaton.com`.
+Visit `robertheaton.com` on your smartphone and you should see it load as normal, in all its striking yet understated glory.
 This is because "robertheaton.com is at IP address 104.18.32.191" is only a useful answer when the question is "what is the IP address of robertheaton.com?"

-### 2. Making the real DNS server
+## 2. Making the real DNS server

 With the DNS spoofing concept proven, we are now ready to build and run our full, fake DNS server.
 I've written us such a server using a short Python script and the powerful networking library `scapy`.
-Once again, it needs to be run using `sudo` in order to allow it to listen on port 53.
+Once again, this script needs to be run using `sudo` in order to allow it to listen on port 53.
 Copy the script onto your laptop and run it using:

 ```
 sudo python /PATH/TO/SCRIPT.py